bschmalhofer/otobo-ideas/README.md

 * Docker image, see https://github.com/complemento/docker.otrs
 * Perl::Critic
 * Perl::Tidy
-* remove Support for FastCGI
+* remove Support for CGI-PerlEx
 * add SQLite backend, might be useful for devel and testing
 * add a Selection for MariaDB in installation process, otherwise same as MySQL
 * Check the adaptions done in O-Fork